 Kanil writes: I need to build a few interior storm windows by mounting energy-saving clear window film to contain the heat, but still have high light transmission.
 I have seen a lot of articles online that mention clear low-E window films with high VT (visible-light transmission).
 But I couldn't find a commercially available film of this kind.
 Could you please recommend … [Read more...] about Low-E Storm Windows & Low-E Films

-Pierre writes: My basement wall is insulated with a 2 inches of Styrofoam and I built a 2×4 wall and added Roxul insulation.
+Pierre writes: My basement wall is insulated with a 2 inches of Styrofoam on the interior and I built a 2×4 wall and added Roxul insulation.
 I planned to install vapor barrier on top.
 Is it OK to add this vapor barrier?
 It is for a bathroom with a tiled shower.
 I live in central Ontario, Canada.
-Steve Bliss, of BuildingAdvisor.com, writes: The short answer is: Don’t use a vapor barrier in a … [Read more...] about Basement Vapor Barriers
+Steve Bliss, of BuildingAdvisor.com, writes: The short answer is: Don’t use a … [Read more...] about Basement Vapor Barriers

 Don asks: Our house measures just over the EPA limit for radon.
 Is this something we should be concerned about or are the risks overblown?
 How effective are radon mitigation systems and what do they cost?
 Steve Bliss, of BuildingAdvisor.com, responds: While radon stories rarely appear in the news anymore, the health risk from exposure to high levels is real and significant. … [Read more...] about Is Radon Mitigation Worth the Cost?